openziti/ziti-doc/docusaurus/docs/learn/quickstarts/network/local-kubernetes.md

 # Kubernetes Quickstart

 `minikube` quickly sets up a local Kubernetes cluster on macOS, Linux, or Windows.
 This quickstart is a great way to explore running your own OpenZiti controller and routers.
-I'll assume you have a terminal woth BASH or ZSH terminal for pasting commands.
+I'll assume you have a terminal with BASH or ZSH terminal for pasting commands.

 ## Before You Begin

 `minikube` can be deployed as a VM, a container, or bare-metal.
 We'll use the preferred Docker driver for this quickstart.
-You don't have to install `kubectl` because it's built-in to `minikube`.

 1. [Install Docker](https://docs.docker.com/engine/install/)
 1. [Install `kubectl`](https://kubernetes.io/docs/tasks/tools/)